jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

   <figcaption>Figure 6.
 2383-Bus Case Cascading Outage Example [1]</figcaption>
 </figure>

-- Number 0 with black highlights denotes the two initial events (N-2 contingency).
+- Number 0 with black highlights denotes the two initial events (N-2 contingency).  <br><br>

-- Other sequential numbers indicate the rest of the branch outages.
+- Other sequential numbers indicate the rest of the branch outages.  <br><br>

-- In this example, 24 branches are off-line and cause a small island (within the dashed circle) in the end.
+- In this example, 24 branches are off-line and cause a small island (within the dashed circle) in the end.  <br><br>

-- The dots with additional red squares indicate buses where load shedding happens.
+- The dots with additional red squares indicate buses where load shedding happens.  <br><br>

 <br>